LANCASTER COUNTY, VIRGINIA ESTATE RECORDS 1835-1865 DATABASE PROJECT

 Please read all of the information on this page before beginning your search.

-You can search the estate records for names of decedents, beneficiaries of decedents, spouses of decedents, parents of decedents, slaves, slave employers, slave new owners, and plantations.
-Click here to enter the search.
+You can search the estate records for names of decedents, beneficiaries of decedents, spouses of decedents, parents of decedents, slaves, slave employers, slave new owners and plantations.

 ABOUT THE DATABASE

 The Lancaster County Estate Records 1835-1865 Database is the culmination of a 3-year project by the Mary Ball Washington Museum & Library to study, abstract, compile, and share information from the original Lancaster County Estate Books for use by a variety of genealogy and history researchers.
 One goal is to reveal these rarely-used and often-overlooked Estate Books for the valuable primary sources they are.
 Another aim is to help African-American researchers identify ancestors in a period of slavery just prior to the Civil War.
 This project was made possible by a three-phase matching grant from the Virginia Foundation for the Humanities.

 The database contains information abstracted from estate records, wills, and other court documents related to individuals who died (decedents) in Lancaster between 1835 and 1865.
 The 1343 documents referenced in the database include estate inventories, sales, accounts, distributions, divisions of property, wills, and occasional court orders, land causes, chancery suits, and guardianship records.
 The abstracted data comprises key information about 520 decedents and their 1755 beneficiaries, 318 spouses, and 3019 slaves.
 It also captures details about finances, real estate, household goods, and other property.